 On 26 October 2021, DGR Global Limited acquired 83.18% of the ordinary shares of Armour Energy International Limited (AEI) for a total consideration of \$3,066,000.
 AEI is an investment holding company whose principal asset is an investment in Armour Energy Uganda SMC Limited (AEU), a wholly-owned subsidiary of AEI.
 AEU is an exploration company located in Uganda.
-With reference to AASB 3 Business combinations, it has been determined that the acquisition of AEI is not a business combination and is accounted for as an asset acquisition.
-The cost of the acquisition, including the consideration paid, transaction costs, and liabilities assumed, have been allocated across the relative fair value of the assets acquired.
+With reference to AASB 3 Business combinations, it was determined that the acquisition of AEI was not a business combination and was accounted for as an asset acquisition.
+The cost of the acquisition, including the consideration paid, transaction costs, and liabilities assumed, were allocated across the relative fair value of the assets acquired.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS for the period ended 30 June 2022
+NOTES TO THE FINANCIAL STATEMENTS | for Year ended 30 June 2023 (continued).

-Note 31.
-Asset acquisitions (continued)